PgerTools/MSMC-Inboxer/Custom Checks.md

 # Custom Checks
-This is a list of custom check configs for different topics.
+This is a list of Custom Check Configs!

-Most of the ones here will not be added to the default.

-Why?
-Since MSMC is for Minecraft I wanted to keep all the default checks to gaming.
-Here you can find custom checks for other types of sites.

-Most of these will most likely never get advanced captures unless I create advanced custom check support which will probably never happen unless heavily requested.
+These will not be added to the default checks because most of these are not Gaming.
+I wont to keep the main checks all related to gaming since MSMC is for Minecraft.

+**Some of the emails might be incorrect, please make a pull request and fix it if you find one <3**

 ## Payment Checks
 Custom Config for Payment Sites and Crypto Wallets/Exchanges